jinwood/jinwood.github.io/data/authors/default.md

 - Maintained and extended features for the Continuity CMS for a major insurance provider.
 - Managed and updated a bespoke logging application for Mind charity.
-- Created email marketing templates.
-- Provided general web support for various clients.
+- Created email marketing templates and provided general web support for various clients.

 #### Interface 247 - Junior Developer